 I once wrote about focusing on the things that matter, but I admit there are days I’m dissuaded.

 This mantra is my reminder to not give a f*ck on things I don’t have control over or things that don’t really matter to me.

-If you want to try it, keep in mind that there are lots of factors at play — the place you live, the people you hang out every day, the kind of job you do, and on and on.
+If you want to give it a shot, keep in mind that there are many factors at play — the place you live, the people you hang out every day, the kind of job you do, and on and on.

 Read this post as your starting point.